dixit122/Simulator_8086_C-/README.md

 For CentOS/Fedora, you can use the following command: <b> sudo dnf install make </b>

-Verify that Makefile is installed by checking the version number: make --version
+  Verify that Makefile is installed by checking the version number: <b> make --version </b>

 If there are no errors, the installation was successful.